Searching for information

 Search terms are the keywords and phrases that you use to search for information.
 They consist of the words which describe the main ideas of your research topic.

-Your initial search terms can found in your research topic.
+Your initial search terms can be found in your research topic.
 This initial list is then developed.

 Activity